oobabooga/text-generation-webui/01-‐-Chat-Tab.md

 ## Past chats

-Allows you to switch between the current and previous conversations with the current character, or alternatively between the current and previous instruct conversations (if in "instruct" mode).
-The Rename menu can be used to give an unique name to the selected conversation, and the 🗑️ button allows you to delete it.
+Allows you to switch between the current and previous conversations with the current character, or between the current and previous instruct conversations (if in "instruct" mode).
+The Rename menu can be used to give a unique name to the selected conversation, and the 🗑️ button allows you to delete it.

 ## Start reply with

 Whatever you type there will appear at the start of every reply by the bot.
-This is useful to guide the response in a desired direction.
+This is useful to guide the response in the desired direction.

 ## Mode